-I'm dubbing my Top Automation Testing Trends 2022 Predictions the year of Non-Functional Automation Testing.
+I'm dubbing my Top Test Automation Trends 2022 Predictions the year of Non-Functional Automation Testing.

-Many of the trends for this year reflect this development.
+Many of the top software testing trends for this year reflect this development.

 External Dependency Test Tooling

 The Test Pyramid is Antiquated